 |Sun Exposure||Full sun to part-shade|

 How to Grow Turnips

 Turnips are a versatile crop.
 Like beets, they can be grown for greens or for the bulb.
 They grow fairly quickly, maturing in about 2 months, so you can get more than one harvest in a season.
-However the bulbs form best in cool weather, around 60 F., so early spring and fall crops are favored.
+The bulbs form best in cool weather, around 60 degrees, so early spring and fall crops are favored.

-Turnip greens can be harvested any time after they reach 4 inches tall.
+Turnip greens can be harvested any time after they reach four inches tall.
 If you don't harm the top of the bulb, the greens will continue to regrow.
-The bulbs are best when they are small and tender, around 2 - 3 inches in diameter.
+The bulbs are best when they are small and tender, around two or three inches in diameter.
 Older turnips can get tough or pithy.
 Fall planted turnips can be left in the ground and harvested into the winter, since they are no longer actively growing.
 A layer of mulch will help prevent freezing and the cold weather will sweeten their flavor.